Adoptive cell transfer: Correlations between T cell differentiation status, cellular persistence, and treatment outcomes

 Improved antitumor responses have been seen in mouse and monkey models using T cells in early differentiation stages (such as naïve or central memory cells).
 CD8+ T cells follow a progressive pathway of differentiation from naïve T cells into stem cell memory, central memory, effector memory, and ultimately terminally differentiated effector T cell populations.
 CD8+ T cells paradoxically lose antitumor power as they acquire the ability to lyse target cells and to produce the cytokine interferon-γ, qualities otherwise thought to be important for antitumor efficacy.
 Differentiation state is inversely related to proliferation and persistence.
 Age is negatively correlated with clinical effectiveness.
 CD8+ T cells can exist in a stem cell–like state, capable of clonal proliferation.
 Human T memory stem cells express a gene program that enables them to proliferate extensively and differentiate into other T cell populations.

 CD4+ T cells can also promote tumor rejection.
 CD4+ T cells enhance CD8+ T cell function and can directly destroy tumor cells.
 Evidence suggests that T helper 17 cells can promote sustained antitumor immunity.

 Intrinsic (Intracellular) checkpoint blockade

 Other modes of enhancing immuno-therapy include targeting so-called intrinsic immune checkpoint blockades.
 Many of these intrinsic regulators include molecules with ubiquitin ligase activity, including CBLB.
-More recently, CISH, another molecule with ubiquitin ligase activity, was found to be induced by T cell receptor ligation (TCR) and negatively regulate it by targeting the critical signaling intermediate PLC-gamma-1 for degradation.
-The deletion of CISH in effector T cells has been shown to dramatically augment TCR signaling and subsequent effector cytokine release, proliferation and survival.
-The adoptive transfer of tumor-specific effector T cells knocked out or knocked down for CISH resulted in a significant increase in functional avidity and long-term tumor immunity.
-Surprisingly there was no changes in activity of Cish's purported target, STAT5.
-Thus Cish represents a new class of T-cell intrinsic immunologic checkpoints with the potential to enhance adoptive immunotherapies for cancer.
+More recently, CISH, a molecule with ubiquitin ligase activity, was found to be induced by T cell receptor ligation (TCR) and suppressed by targeting the critical signaling intermediate PLC-gamma-1.
+The deletion of CISH in effector T cells dramatically augments TCR signaling and subsequent effector cytokine release, proliferation and survival.
+The adoptive transfer of tumor-specific effector T cells knocked out or knocked down CISH, resulting in a significant increase in functional avidity and sustained tumor immunity.
+Surprisingly no changes in activity of STAT5, CISH's purported target.
+Thus CISH represents a new class of T-cell intrinsic immunologic checkpoints with the potential to enhance adoptive immunotherapies.